-(2) Includes \$8,236,448 of the Permanent Improvement Refunding Bonds, Series 2005 (the "Series 2005 Refunding Bonds") which will be paid with hotel occupancy tax revenues and \$1,435,000 Combination Tax and Revenue Certificates of Obligation, Series 1998, payable from a combination of hotel occupancy tax revenues and ad valorem taxes as described under "Hotel Occupancy Tax Certificates of Obligation" below.
-Also includes \$34,010,000 in Combination Tax and Tax Reinvestment Zone Revenue Certificates of Obligation, Series 2008B, to be paid with Tax Increment Finance revenues from TIRZ5, the Entertainment District.
-To the extent that such revenues are insufficient to pay debt service on such obligations, the City will be required to levy an ad valorem tax
+(2) Self Supporting debt includes the Combination Tax and Revenue Certificates of Obligation, Series 1998, a portion of the Combination Tax and Revenue Certificates of Obligation, Series 2001-A and 2001-B, a portion of the Permanent Improvement Refunding Bonds, Series 2005 and the Combination Tax and Tax Increment Reinvestment Zone Revenue Certificates of Obligation, Series 2008B.
+To the extent that such revenues are insufficient to pay debt service on such obligations, the City will be required to levy an ad valorem tax.

-The Combination Tax and Revenue Certificates of Obligation, Series 1998, pledge the "Surplus Revenues" of the City's hotel occupancy tax levied and collected under authority of V.T.C.A., Government Code, Chapter 1504, and V.T.C.A., Tax Code, Chapter 351, remaining after payment of all current and future debt obligations payable in whole or in part from the City's hotel occupancy tax receipts.
+V.T.C.A., Tax Code, Chapter 351, remaining after payment of all current and future debt obligations payable in whole or in part from the City's hotel occupancy tax receipts.
 The following excerpt from the ordinance authorizing the Combination Tax and Revenue Certificates of Obligation, Series 1998, describes the method of payment: